 “I believe that capitalism has great strengths when it works for all people equally well,” Harris said Tuesday, February 19 on the campaign trail.
 Another Democratic contender, former Maryland Congressman John Delany, went perhaps a step further: “This primary is going to be a choice between socialism and a more just form of capitalism,” he wrote in a campaign email.
 “I believe in capitalism, the free markets, and the private economy.
 I don’t believe socialism is the answer and I don’t believe it’s what the American people want.”

 All well and good, but neither Klobuchar nor Harris have what one would term sterling free market credentials.
 Having both expressed support for the so-called “Green New Deal” and universal healthcare (Harris even suggested that she would eliminate private health insurance altogether), these two candidates – along with the rest of the pack – are going to find it difficult to assure general election voters that they are not socialists, first and foremost.

 When the dust settles, the Democratic Party’s primary voters will choose either a true moderate or a radical progressive to run against President Donald Trump.
 There is not – and cannot be – a middle way.
 Perhaps the worst thing those voters could do – for their party’s fortunes – is to nominate someone who claims to stand by the free market and the Constitution and then campaigns on a completely socialist agenda.
-Today’s voters, and today’s president, will not let them get away with that.We value your comments!
-Please weigh in on our comment section below.
+Today’s voters, and today’s president, will not let them get away with that.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com